bekencorp/armino/docs/bk7256/en/examples/video/camera/bk_capture.rst

 1 Overview
 -------------------------------------
-	The main function of taking pictures is to store a frame of raw data collected by the dvp/uvc sensor on the SDCard after being compressed and encoded by the jpeg encode module.
+	The main function of taking pictures is to store a frame of raw data collected by the dvp sensor on the SDCard after being compressed and encoded by the jpeg encode module.

 2 Code Path
 -------------------------------------